svaarala/duktape/doc/compiler.rst

 Semantics notes on variant 2
 ----------------------------

-Like all Ecmascript variable declarations, the declaration is "hoisted" to the top of the function while a possible initializer assignment only happens when related code is executed.
+Like all ECMAScript variable declarations, the declaration is "hoisted" to the top of the function while a possible initializer assignment only happens when related code is executed.